Board of Directors

-Anna is a Physician Assistant student at McMaster University, having completed her MBA in Health Services Management in 2017.
-As a healthcare professional, she has worked in various organizations across the GTHA in quality improvement and project management roles.
-She is passionate about giving back to the communities she is a part of, spending her time volunteering with various student and community organizations.
+Anna is a Canadian Certified Physician Assistant in Respirology.
+Prior to transitioning into clinical practice, she completed her MBA in Health Services Management in 2017, and spent time in various quality improvement and healthcare project management roles.
 As a feminist, Anna firmly believes in the mission, vision, and values of the YWCA Hamilton.
 When women and girls are empowered to succeed, we can do remarkable things.
-The YWCA Hamilton plays a critical role in our community and Anna looks forward to supporting and helping it continue to achieve its goals.
+The YWCA Hamilton plays a critical role in our community and Anna looks forward to supporting and helping it continue to achieve its goals.’

 Alison Horton, Member

-Alison Horton is the Vice President of Corporate Services at Mohawk College.
+Alison Horton is the Vice Provost, Academic Resources and Planning at Sheridan College.
 Alison is thrilled to be joining the Board of the YWCA in order to actively contribute to the empowerment of women and girls within this community.
 Her interest in feminism and diversity began during her post-secondary career, and has continued through both her roles as an educator and college administrator.
 Alison sees the YWCA as a critical influencer of the exciting changes occurring in the City of Hamilton.

 Dr. Carys Massarella, Member